 The Eyes of Tammy Faye soundtrack includes music by Jessica Chastain, Fats Domino and Pat Boone.
-This info article contains spoilers for Michael Showalter’s 2021 movie.
+This info article contains spoilers and song details for Michael Showalter’s 2021 movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Starring Jessica Chastain and Andrew Garfield, The Eyes of Tammy Faye examines the rise and fall of Tammy Faye Bakker and Jim Bakker.
 The American evangelists created The PTL Club during the 70s and were eventually exposed for defrauding investors.
 Composer Theodore Shapiro (Game Change) scored the 126-minute film; music supervisor John Houlihan (Ford v Ferrari) selected the needle-drop tracks.
 Here’s every song in The Eyes of Tammy Faye, a feature film adaptation of Fenton Bailey and Randy Barbato’s 2000 documentary of the same name.